 1. Ayoade is far too meta

 Sure, it’s his usual style (see Gadget Man and Travel Man), but having the host constantly referring to ‘the show’, mentioning the editing and the game show format, shatters all the illusion of the original.
 Whereas Richard O’Brien mastered the art of breaking the fourth wall whilst maintaining the mystery elements of the show, Ayoade has clearly set his humour around outsider belittling of the actual format – including the lack of budget, unconvincing props and naff prizes – rather than acting as the custodian maze master of a fantasy world.
 It’s a real shame that little on TV can be done straight anymore, without a knowing nudge and wink to the viewer.

 “Not on your life!
 What a terrible idea”, said original The Crystal Maze director and producer David G. Croft when Channel 4 asked about doing celebrity specials the first time around.
 “We worked very hard to keep an air of mystery around the series and to have integrity”, he later explained – which pretty much sums up the embarrassment that was the z-list 2017 specials.
 Bring back the Christmas kids episodes, they were amazing.
 Joey Essex and Louie Spence, very much not so.

 3. Less games and players

 Another thing that’s very different from 20 years ago is TV advertising, which now means a commercial ‘hour’ is down from 47 to 42 minutes.
-This means we now only get ten games per episode, as oppose to a minimum of 13 games previously.
-To counter this the number of contestants is now reduced to five, resulting in a rather predictable two games each, and a whistle-stop tour of the maze rather than an immersive experience in each zone.
+This means we now only get ten games per episode, as opposed to a minimum of 13 games previously.
+To counter this, the number of contestants is now reduced to five, resulting in a rather predictable two games each, and a whistle-stop tour of the maze, rather than an immersive experience in each zone.